tomlagier/threejs-rubiks-cube/README.md

+# Environment Setup

+Before you proceed please be sure you have set up your environment follow [these instructions](http://sandbox.smgmb.us/tech.php#environment-setup).

 # Project Template for Samsung.com

 To set up a new project from this project template, first cd into your project directory: